Art, Literature, and Contemporary European Thought

 Students will have two options:

 - Living with a French family in a homestay.
 Students select between a "half-board" meal plan option, with breakfast and dinner included daily, and a "bed & breakfast" option, with breakfast only provided daily.

 - Staying in the dormitory at St. John’s University's Paris Campus with breakfast provided daily.

 This is a Northwestern program with a set curriculum, so students must enroll in the courses listed below.
 All courses and grades appear on students' Northwestern transcript and are factored into their Northwestern GPA.

-POLI SCI 364-SA: France and the European Union
+POLI SCI 364-SA: French Politics, Culture, and Society

 POLI SCI 308-SA: Critical Theory and the Study of Politics

 Europe in the nineteenth and early twentieth century was at the height of its political and economic power.
 It provided the world with a model of moral, social, economic, and political progress.
 But European thinkers like Nietzsche, Max Weber, and Freud worried about the fragile cultural foundations of that power.
 Crisis and collapse in the middle of the century inspired some of the world’s most original and passionately critical thinking, as represented by authors we read, such as Adorno, Heidegger, Patocka, Foucault, Derrida, Lyotard, and others.